Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler

 \section{Conclusion \& Perspectives}

-\textit{Soft robotics} is poised to revolutionize diverse industries and applications due to the inherent flexibility and adaptability of soft robots.
+\textit{Soft robots} are poised to revolutionize diverse industries and applications due to their inherent flexibility and adaptability.
 These properties enable successful interactions with uncertain, dynamic, and unstructured environments, while offering improved energy efficiency and robustness.
-As a result, soft robots have the potential to solve tasks that remain challenging to their traditional rigid counterparts.
-Yet, their broader deployment is still limited by the lack of a principled framework for control synthesis that fully leverages the characteristic features of soft robotic systems.
+Despite these advantages, the broader deployment of soft robotic systems remains limited by the lack of principled control-synthesis frameworks that explicitly exploit the distinctive features of soft bodies and their nonlinear dynamics.

 In this work, we propose \textit{spiking control systems} as a promising paradigm for soft robotic control.
 Specifically, we introduced and analyzed an excitable controller that drives locomotion in a single-input single-output soft robotic crawler, thereby defining the excitable crawler closed-loop system.
-We derive a closed-form expression for the critical sensorimotor gain that triggers peristaltic waves, showing that oscillations emerge via an equivariant supercritical Hopf bifurcation.
+Through bifurcation analysis, we established the role of the sensorimotor gain in shaping equilibrium stability and triggering the emergence of peristaltic waves.
 This gain is tunable by system parameters and can be endowed with dynamics from state feedback or external inputs to enhance control flexibility.
-Through dimensional analysis we establish a timescale separation between the spiking controller and the crawler’s soft body dynamics, and—using Geometric Singular Perturbation theory—characterize the geometry of closed orbits.
-Finally, we formulate and solve an optimization problem in the singularly perturbed regime, yielding explicit controller parameters that maximize speed.
-The solution shows optimal crawling occurs at mechanical resonance, providing guidelines for plant–controller co-design.
+Using dimensional analysis, we identified a timescale separation between the spiking controller and the crawler’s soft-body dynamics, and—through Geometric Singular Perturbation Theory—characterized the geometry of the resulting closed orbits.
+Finally, we formulated and solved an optimization problem in the singularly perturbed regime, yielding explicit controller parameter values that maximize locomotion speed.
+The solution shows optimal crawling occurs at mechanical resonance, providing guidelines for plant-controller co-design.